shagar619/MongoDB-Mongoose/README.md

    - `$inc`: Increments the value of a field
    - `$push`: Adds an element to an array
    - `$pull`: Removes an element from an array
+   - `$addToSet`: Adds an element to an array only if it does not already exist
+   - `$pop`: Removes the first or last element from an array
+   - `pullAll`: Removes all matching values from an array.
+   - `rename`: Renames a field
+   - `$currentDate`: Sets the value of a field to the current date
+   - `min`: Only updates the field if the specified value is less than the existing field value.
+   - `max`: Only updates the field if the specified value is greater than the existing field value.

 #### Examples of Update Operators